Jehovah's Witnesses

 IV.
 Honor Jesus

-If someone stands on a busy sidewalk telling passersby that your mother is a female dog, would you just walk by?
+If someone stands on a busy sidewalk in your town telling passersby that your mother is a female dog, would you just walk by?
 If you did, how would your mother feel about you?
 Jehovah's Witnesses misrepresenting the Bible and telling passersby that our Creator is a mere creature is a far bigger insult than your mother - a creature - being called another creature.
 If you love Jesus, you will defend His honor as you would defend your mother's.

-2. Approach without fear
+1. Approach without fear

 Jehovah's Witnesses don't have some special power or knowledge that can damage your faith.
 The question on their sign above - "What does the Bible really teach?" - insinuates that Christians have been lied to, yet it is the Jehovah's Witnesses who have been lied to, as you will see below.
 You have the true Gospel that leads to heaven instead of hell, so approach them with confidence and without fear.
 If heeded, the Gospel will turn their world upside down, so approach them also with loving compassion.

-3. Start gently
+2. Start gently

-Christian (with a smile) - How are you?
+Christian - Hi, how are you?

 Christian - I'm fine as well, thank you...
 Have you been out here for a while?